 3) Always time yourself when taking a practice test.
 This will help you develop a Continue reading Getting the most out of standardized test (SAT, ACT) practice books

-Never solve your math homework problems on the piece of paper you intend to hand in (unless it is a problem that is very, very easy for you).
+Never solve math homework problems on the piece of paper you intend to hand in (unless it is a problem that is very, very easy for you).

 I used to do my work on the same piece of paper I intended to hand in, and when I encountered a problem I was uncertain about… I froze.
 I did not dare write anything incorrect on the page I was going to hand in.
 If I did, I might have to recopy all my work in order to end up with a neat-looking page to hand in.
 So, I would just skip the problem, telling myself I would ask the teacher about it in class next time.
-The result was that I did not learn how to do that type of problem.
+The result was that I greatly slowed my learning how to do that type of problem.

 I now know that if I figure out how to do a problem all by myself, I will remember how to solve it for years.
 But, if I ask someone else how to do a problem I was struggling with, I will probably Continue reading Improve Your Math Grade: Use Scrap Paper